This wouldn’t necessarily be a problem if weight loss after pregnancy was easy, but that isn’t the case.

 This patient used the following supplements to help with her overall health and weight loss:

-- Hair regrowth complex - This patient was losing a significant amount of hair in the postpartum period which was halted with this use of specific nutrients such as choline and silicon.
+- Hair regrowth complex – This patient was losing a significant amount of hair in the postpartum period which was halted with the use of specific nutrients such as choline and silicon.

 - Berberine – Berberine helped to curb her sugar cravings and promote a normal appetite.

-- Iodine - Iodine was used to ensure that she had proper thyroid function and that she was getting enough iodine for her baby as well.
-Both pregnancy AND lactation increase the demand for iodine usage in the body.
+- Iodine – Iodine was used to ensure that she had proper thyroid function and that she was getting enough iodine for her baby as well.
+Both pregnancy AND lactation increase the demand for iodine usage in the body (10).

 - Protein powder – Protein powder can help promote satiety and reduce cravings for unhealthy foods.
 This patient used 1 scoop of protein powder in a fruit smoothie each and every day.